 Lived Enactment: Ethnographic observation and oral histories capture the performative traditions (like Rāslīlā and parikramā) that continually activate and sustain the landscape's sacredness.

-By integrating these three methodologies, the study provides a holistic view of the geography-led placemaking continuum, ensuring the analysis is grounded in both historical narrative and contemporary lived realities
+By integrating these three techniques, the study provides a holistic view of the geography-led placemaking continuum, ensuring that the analysis is grounded in both historical narratives and contemporary lived realities.

-The study acknowledges the following limitations, which shape the scope and generalizability of the findings:
+Despite the comprehensive nature of the research, the study acknowledges the following limitations, which affect the generalizability of the findings.

-Qualitative Scope: As an interpretive, qualitative case study focused on specific sites and practices, the findings are not statistically generalizable across the entire 84 Kos Braj region.
+Generalizability of the Findings: As an interpretive, qualitative case study focused on specific sites and practices, the findings are not generalizable across the entire 84 Kos Braj region.

-Logistical Constraints on Parikramā: Due to the time-intensive nature of the ritual, detailed fieldwork focused on local circuits (Vrindavan and Govardhan), while the overarching 84 Kos Parikramā tradition was primarily analyzed through existing historical and textual studies (Gupta 2019).
+Logistical Constraints on Parikramā: Due to the time-intensive nature of the ritual, detailed fieldwork focused on local circuits (Vrindavan and Govardhan), while the overarching 84 Kos Parikramā tradition was primarily analyzed through existing historical and textual studies (Gupta, 2019).

-Qualitative Sampling: Reliance on informal, convenience sampling for oral histories may introduce bias, though efforts were made to interview diverse community members (priests, performers, residents)
+Qualitative Sampling: Reliance on informal, convenience sampling for oral histories may introduce bias, though efforts were made to interview a diversity of the members of the community comprised of priests, performers and the residents.

-Findings
+Introduction to the Case Study: The Braj Region

-This study analyses placemaking practices in Braj, revealing a system where geography, interpreted through devotional texts, shapes sacred identity, activated by ritual and performance, often preceding temple formalization.
-The landscape functions as an Eliadean sacred space, a layered palimpsest experienced phenomenologically (Sinha 2014).
+This study examines the placemaking practices in Braj, revealing a system where geography shapes sacred identity, activated by ritual and performance, often preceding temple formalization.
+The landscape functions as an Eliadean sacred space, a layered palimpsest experienced phenomenologically (Sinha, 2014).

-Case Study Introduction: Braj Region The Braj region (Braj Mandal), investigated as a living sacred landscape, is defined by Krishna's līlā enacted across a geography comprising the Yamuna, Govardhan hill, forests (vanas), groves (kunjas), and water bodies (kunds), all richly described in Bhakti literature as inherently sacred and beautiful (e.g., Garga Samhita, Brihad Bhagavatamrita).
-Its identity reflects a deep synergy between nature, agriculture, and scripture (Chauhan 2024).
+The Braj region (Braj Mandal), investigated as a living sacred landscape, is defined by Krishna's līlā enacted across the geography comprising the Yamuna, the Govardhan hill, the forests (vanas), the groves (kunjas), and the water bodies (kunds), all richly described in Bhakti literature as inherently sacred and beautiful (e.g., Garga Samhita, Brihad Bhagavatamrita).
+Its identity reflects a deep synergy between Nature, agriculture, and scripture (Chauhan, 2024).
 The primary structuring element is the 84 Kos Parikramā, a tradition rooted in ancient practice and textual descriptions (Gupta 2019), which ritually defines the sacred territory.